Lawyer who won against Google takes privacy case to Brussels

 Google declined to comment for this article.
 Its legal support page says that it will consider “blocking, removing or restricting access” to illegal content upon request.

-Google is currently implementing a May 2014 EU court judgment on the “right to be forgotten”, ordering it to remove links to outdated or irrelevant information appearing under searches for people’s names.
+Google is currently implementing a May 2014 EU court judgement on the “right to be forgotten”, ordering it to remove links to outdated or irrelevant information appearing under searches for people’s names.

 The company maintains that it should only apply the ruling across its European domains, such as Google.fr in France and Google.de in Germany.